 See Testing section for the Scribe/Reader accommodation during tests.

 Students: The DRC will match scribes for remote courses taught synchronously and not recorded, and thus cannot be watched over again.
 Please first connect with your instructor to understand how your course will be taught and then contact your Access Coordinator with questions if the remote course will be taught synchronously.
+Please note: all students with the Scribe accommodation are eligible for the replacement accommodations of Ability to Digitally/Tape Record Classes, IF AVAILABLE Copies of Lecture/Instructor Notes, and Copes of PowerPoint and Overhead Materials during the duration of remote courses; students must contact the DRC to have these officially added as accommodations.

 Faculty: Scribes will be matched for synchronous learning elements (lectures happening at the time listed in the course catalog) in which there is no plan to record the lecture, just as they would be for on-campus courses.
 Faculty who are holding synchronous learning elements and have a student with a Scribe/Reader accommodation should notify the DRC of this so the DRC can look for interested scribes for this course.
 Faculty who are holding asynchronous learning and have a student with a Scribe/Reader accommodation can disregard this accommodation.